zakgrant/vamr-presentation/slides.md

 * Philips Hue Hub V2 by Richard Slater from the Noun Project
 * HoloLens by Laura Hernández from the Noun Project
-* cardboard vr by Jaya Kiran Reddy from the Noun Project
+* Cardboard vr by Jaya Kiran Reddy from the Noun Project
 * Shark Face by Iconic from the Noun Project
-* application by Nancy  from the Noun Project
+* Application by Nancy  from the Noun Project

 ----

 ##### Icons contd...

 * Wind Up Key by Nina Geometrieva from the Noun Project
+* Server search by Deepz from the Noun Project